 In my last post, I described how sketching an idea on a Lean Canvas is akin to stacking a chain of beliefs.
 Later links rely on earlier links, and cracks in your early links have a ripple effect.
 This is why it’s particularly important to confront your chain of belief and focus on your weakest links first — your riskiest assumptions.

 The real challenge isn’t idea generation, but idea validation.

-For an idea to be successful, it needs to constantly balance three types of risks: customer risk, market risk, and technical risk and I described the sweet spot of an idea being at the intersection of desirability, viability, and feasibility.
+For an idea to be successful, it needs to balance three types of risks constantly: customer risk, market risk, and technical risk I described the sweet spot of an idea as being at the intersection of desirability, viability, and feasibility.

 Meet the Lean(er) Canvas